Workplace Safety and Health Information for Workers

 Biological hazards include communicable diseases, such as COVID-19, as well as insects, animals, plants, fungi, and other bacteria and viruses which can be harmful to your health.
 Examples include poisonous snakes and spiders, mosquitos, mold, and blood and other bodily fluids.

 - COVID-19.
 See the DHS COVID-19: Businesses, Employers, and Workers webpage for resources.
-Check out this factsheet series, Work-Related Incidence for COVID-19, to learn which jobs in Wisconsin experienced a high number of positive COVID-19 cases.
+Check out this fact sheet series, Work-Related Incidence for COVID-19, P-03372 to learn which jobs in Wisconsin experienced a high number of positive COVID-19 cases.

-- Monkeypox.
-Learn the signs and symptoms of monkeypox, how it spreads, and how to protect yourself and others with this Workplaces and Businesses Toolkit for monkeypox prevention.
+- Mpox.
+Learn the signs and symptoms of mpox, how it spreads, and how to protect yourself and others.

 - Blastomycosis is an illness caused by small fungi found in some soils and dirt.
 Read Blastomycosis: Employers and Workers, P-03246 (available in English, Hmong, and Spanish) to learn more about this uncommon, but serious illness.